NoroffFEU/development-platforms/src/content/docs/frameworks/Flutter/Flutter-case-study.md

 ### Dart

-Flutter uses the open source language Dart, which is also developed by Google.
-Dart is designed to be efficient, east to learn and highly suitable for making UI's.
-Dart supports both JIT (just-In-Time) and AOT (Ahead-of-Time) compilation, allowing the dev team to use hot reload for rapid development and produce native code for production.
-Dart is an object-oriented language meaning everything is an object, including numbers, functions, and null.
-Dart is designed to build quality UI's using simple, scalable code, it also has extensions and IDE support in VSC.
+Flutter utilizes the open-source language Dart, developed by Google as well.
+Dart is designed for efficiency, ease of learning, and a high suitability for crafting user interfaces (UIs).
+It supports both Just-In-Time (JIT) and Ahead-of-Time (AOT) compilation, enabling development teams to leverage hot reload for rapid development cycles and compile native code for production environments.
+As an object-oriented language, Dart treats everything as an object, including numbers, functions, and even null.
+Its architecture aims to facilitate the construction of quality UIs through simple, scalable code and is complemented by extensions and Integrated Development Environment (IDE) support in Visual Studio Code (VSC).

 ### Hot Reload